 - Manganese: 54% of the RDI

-Because it is more compact than other soy products, tempeh provides more protein than some other vegetarian alternatives.
+Because it’s more compact than other soy products, tempeh provides more protein than some other vegetarian alternatives.

-Summary: Tempeh is a good source of protein, iron, manganese, phosphorus, magnesium and calcium.
+Tempeh is a good source of protein, iron, manganese, phosphorus, magnesium, and calcium.
 It is also low in carbs and sodium.

-Fermentation is a process that involves the breaking down of sugars by bacteria and yeast (5).
+Fermentation is a process where bacteria and yeast break down sugars (

-Summary: Tempeh contains probiotics, which may help promote digestive health, increase weight loss and improve immune function, mental health and blood cholesterol levels.
+Tempeh contains prebiotics, which may help promote digestive health and potentially reduce inflammation.

 Tempeh is high in protein.
 One cup (166 grams) provides 31 grams of protein (2).

-One study found that high-protein soy snacks improved appetite, satiety and diet quality compared to high-fat snacks (18).
+One study found that high protein soy snacks improved appetite, satiety (fullness), and diet quality compared with high fat snacks (

 Additionally, research shows that soy protein can be just as effective as meat-based protein when it comes to appetite control.

-Summary: Tempeh is high in soy protein, which can promote satiety, reduce hunger and increase weight loss.
+Tempeh is high in soy protein, which can promote satiety, reduce hunger, and increase weight loss.

 Tempeh is traditionally made from soybeans, which contain natural plant compounds called isoflavones.

 Another study looked at the effects of soy protein on cholesterol levels and triglycerides.
-42 participants were fed a diet containing either soy protein or animal protein over a six-week period.
+In the study, 42 participants ate a diet containing either soy protein or animal protein over a 6-week period.

-Compared to animal protein, soy protein decreased LDL cholesterol by 5.7% and total cholesterol by 4.4%.
-It also decreased triglycerides by 13.3% (21).
+Compared with animal protein, soy protein decreased LDL (bad) cholesterol by 5.7% and total cholesterol by 4.4%.
+It also decreased triglycerides by 13.3% (

 Though most available research focuses on the effects of soy isoflavones and soy protein on blood cholesterol, one study did focus specifically on tempeh.